learnwithus/DTES-nuxt/content/learn/sections/section-5/question-3.md

 ---
-question: "Please provide the non-stigmatizing term to the following terms:"
+question: "Drag the non-stigmatizing term to the following terms:"
 type: match
 answers:
     - Stigmatizing term: Addict